Why Sequins Are Bad for the Environment

 Astounding research from Oxfam shows that women in the UK buy 33 million new sequins items during the holidays, and 1.7 million sequinned items are trashed after the season!
 These items will most likely never biodegrade, going from loved to discarded after just a night or two.

 This year, try to embellish your outfit with something that doesn’t destroy the planet.
-You can opt for luxurious fabrics like velvet or silk, accessorize with sparkly jewels, or go for biodegradable glitter from brands like Eco Glitter Fun, Eco Star Dust, or Universal Soul.
+You can opt for luxurious fabrics like velvet or silk, accessorize with sparkly jewels, or go for a dramatic eye to make your outfit pop.
 The few hours that you wear sequins for is definitely not worth the havoc it causes.
 Think outside the box and make it your mission to avoid sequins moving forward!